idexio/idex-contracts-whistler/README.md

 depositing wallet.

 - Due to business requirements, orders are specified by symbol, eg “UBT-ETH” rather than by token contract addresses.
 A number of validations result from the [token symbol registration system](#token-symbol-registry).
-Note the parameters to the trade function include the symbol strings separately.
+Note the `trade` parameter to the `executeTrade` function includes the symbol strings separately.
 This is a gas optimization to order signature verification as string concat is cheaper than split.

 - Due to business requirements, order quantity and price are specified as strings in [PIP precision](#precision-and-pips), hence the need for order signature validation to convert the provided values